-Like price ceiling price floor is also a measure of price control imposed by the government but this is a control or limit or how low a price can be charged for any commodity.
+Like price ceiling price floor is also a measure of price control imposed by the government but this is a control or limit on how low a price can be charged for any commodity.
 It is a legal minimum price set by the government on particular goods and services to prevent producers from being paid very little prices.
-Price ceiling, as well as a price floor, are both intended to protect certain groups and this protection is only possible at the price of another’s price floor is typically proposed to ensure good income of people involved in farming agriculture and low skilled jobs.
+Price ceiling, as well as a price floor, are both intended to protect certain groups and this protection is only possible at the price of another’s price floor is typically proposed to ensure good income for people involved in farming agriculture and low skilled jobs.

 Effects Of Price Floor